AbubakerOsman7/Data-Analysis-Projects/README.md

 - STEP 3 - fortunately, there weren't any Duplicates in our DataFrame.
 - STEP 4 - columns were already of the (correct) Types.

 PART B: (_Data Exploration & Visualization_).
-In this section we explore 10 high-level questions related to our data:
+In this section we answer (10) high-level questions relating to our data:
 - QUESTION 1 – Top 10 (hosts) for Listings?
 - QUESTION 2 – Most (reviewed) hosts on Airbnb?
 - QUESTION 3 – Most (reviewed) hosts (per-month)?